 Long-term drug abuse as a result of heroin addiction can introduce several negative effects that impact the daily quality of life through both physical and psychological side effects.
 However, quality of life can be restored by seeking treatment for heroin addiction.
-Blueprints for Recovery offers several treatment options for individuals with substance abuse disorders, including inpatient and outpatient care.
+The PAC Program offers several treatment options for individuals with substance abuse disorders, including inpatient and outpatient care.

 For many patients, detoxification, or detox, is the first step to treating heroin addiction.
 Detox allows the body time to fully metabolize and eliminate all traces of the substance in the body without any additional doses being administered.

 Detox should take place in a medical setting under the guidance of a health professional.
 Not only can detox lead to a period of discomfort known as withdrawal with various psychological and physical symptoms but it can also be dangerous if not completed correctly.
 Some substances required a tapering dose during withdrawal, as a sudden stop in usage can lead to seizures.

 Therapy and counseling can be a beneficial form of treatment when treating substance use disorders.
 While formats and focus may vary between different types of therapies, all share the ability to approach heroin addiction from a multifaceted perspective.